aptech/docs/docs/CR-contains.rst

 ----------------
 .. function:: contains(haystack, needles)

-    :param haystack: multi-dimensional array or string array.
-The symbol to search.
+    :param haystack: The symbol to search.
-    :type haystack: matrix
+    :type haystack: matrix, N-dimensional array or string array

-    :param needles: multi-dimensional array or string array, containing the elements to look for.
+    :param needles: The elements to look for.
-    :type needles: matrix
+    :type needles: matrix, N-dimensional array or string array

     :returns: **found** (*scalar*) - 1 if one or more elements from *needles* was found in *haystack*, or 0 if no matches were found.

-        If needles contains only one element, the output from :func:`contains` will be the same as the '``==``' operator for numeric data, or the '``$==``' operator for string data.
+        If needles contains only one element, the output from :func:`contains` will be the same as the ``==`` operator for numeric data, or the ``$==`` operator for string data.

 Examples
 ----------------